No fees unless we win

 Why Car Insurance Companies Deny Insurance Claims

 Many people who are involved in car accidents in Illinois discover that insurance companies either delay or deny their claims.
 One of the most common reasons insurance companies give for denying payment is that their insured driver did not actually cause the accident.
-Because Illinois is classified as an “at-fault” state, the accident victim must be less than 50% at fault for the accident in order to obtain compensation.
+Because Illinois is classified as an “at-fault” state, the accident victim must be less than 50% at fault for the accident in order to obtain financial compensation.

-Another common reason why accident victims have a difficult time obtaining compensation from their insurance company is that the insurance company might claim the injuries in questions are only loosely connected to the accident.
+Another common reason why accident victims have a difficult time obtaining financial compensation from their insurance company is that the insurance company might claim the injuries in questions are only loosely connected to the accident.

 Comparative Negligence in Illinois Car Accidents